 A way to reduce radiation exposure is to detect if it’s already in the air.
 While you may be contaminated by the time you found out about it, detecting radiation early and immediately taking action increases the chance of survival.
 For as low as $20, you can purchase some radiation detection kits or devices online.

-The RADSticker Dosimeter is an easy to use and portable stuff that can detect radiation.
+The RADSticker Dosimeter is a portable, easy to use device that can detect radiation.
 It’s a post stamp you can keep inside your wallet or stick to your bug out bag.
 The RADSticker becomes darker as it detects radiation.
-It also provides users of information about the amount of radiation you were exposed to so you’ll know whether you need immediate medical attention or not.
+It also provides information about the amount of radiation you were exposed to so you’ll know whether you need immediate medical attention.

 A fancier way to detect radiation is a Geiger counter.
-It’s got a more advanced radiation software technology for a bit of a price.
+It has a more advanced radiation software technology.
 The best affordable radiation solution we can find is the Radex Geiger counter which only costs around $200.

 Purchase radiation protective gears as you may need to get out of your shielded shelter at some point.
-This allows you to freely go out without the worry of radiation exposure.
+This allows you to go out without worrying about radiation exposure.
 You also need to stock up on these suits if you live near a power plant.

 The Demron full body radiation protective unit fully shields you from fallout dust and radiation.
-As not everyone can afford this specialized suit, a disposable Tyvec suit or one that’s used in a pandemic may provide enough defense.
-However, you may need to be quick as it can’t handle prolonged exposure to radiation.
+Because not everyone can afford this specialized suit, an alternative can be used, such as a disposable Tyvec suit.
+However, you can only use it for a limited time since it can’t handle prolonged exposure to radiation.

 On the other hand, a Faraday Cage shields your gadgets from electromagnetic pulse which may occur during a nuclear attack or accident.
-It can take a form of a square, rectangle or cylinder.
-The Faraday Cage are usually made of non-conductive material such as wood or cardboard, wrapped in aluminum foil.
+It has several types/shapes: square, rectangle, or cylinder.
+The Faraday Cage is usually made of non-conductive material such as wood or cardboard, wrapped in aluminum foil.

 The conductive layer of the cage reflects fields and absorbs incoming energy while the cage itself generates opposing fields.
 This device protects your gadget from absorbing excessive field levels.
-Faraday bags with the same function are available online.
+Faraday bags are available online with the same function.

-To thwart the deadly radiation, minding the time of exposure is essential.
-The longer you swim in a contaminated field, the larger dose you’ll get leading to more damaging effects.
-Always keep a radiation detector with you, and immediately keep away from potential radiation sources.
+To thwart the deadly radiation, monitoring the time of exposure is essential.
+The longer you swim in a contaminated field, the larger dose you’ll absorb.
+Always keep a radiation detector with you and stay away from potential radiation sources.

 Tap water may be contaminated during a nuclear fallout.
-Do not drink water from well or tap water unless you collected them in a sealed container beforehand.
-It’s safest to drink bottled water so keep plenty of stock in your bunker or shelter.
+Do not drink water from wells or tap water unless you collected them in a sealed container beforehand.
+It’s safest to drink bottled water so keep lots of it in your bunker or shelter.

 Boiling water is not sufficient in removing radiation.
-A specialized radiological filtration system that really works is what you needed.
+A specialized radiological filtration system is what you needed.

 If you got exposed to radiation, the next step is always decontamination.
-For shorter times of radiation subjection, you may only receive external damage.
-To make sure it remains that way, you need to know how to decontaminate.
+For shorter exposure time, you might have only received external damage.
+To make sure it remains that way, you must proceed with decontamination.

 Shower with clean water and soap.
 Scrub hard to remove potential radiation from the surface of your skin.
-This step will annihilate the remaining 10%.
+This step will remove the remaining 10%.

-While we don’t want our readers to reach a point of experiencing the symptoms, an excellent prepper assumes the worst.
-A human exposed to radiation may experience nausea, vomiting and dizziness.
-If this happened after a nuclear incident, decontaminate and get to the nearest hospital as soon as possible for immediate treatment.
+While we don’t want anyone to reach that point where he/she is already experiencing the symptoms, an excellent prepper should still assume the worst.
+Anyone exposed to radiation may experience nausea, vomiting, and dizziness.
+If this happened after a nuclear incident, decontaminate and seek medical attention as soon as possible.